Power BI security whitepaper

 Power BI is an online software service (SaaS, or Software as a Service) offering from Microsoft that lets you easily and quickly create self-service Business Intelligence dashboards, reports, datasets, and visualizations.
 With Power BI, you can connect to many different data sources, combine and shape data from those connections, then create reports and dashboards that can be shared with others.

 The Power BI service is governed by the Microsoft Online Services Terms, and the Microsoft Enterprise Privacy Statement.
 For the location of data processing, refer to the Location of Data Processing terms in the Microsoft Online Services Terms.
 For compliance information, the Microsoft Trust Center is the primary resource for Power BI.
 The Power BI team is working hard to bring its customers the latest innovations and productivity.
-Power BI is currently in Tier D of the Office 365 Compliance Framework.
+Power BI is currently in Tier D of the Microsoft 365 Compliance Framework.
+Learn more about compliance in the Microsoft Trust Center.

 This article describes Power BI security by providing an explanation of the Power BI architecture, then explaining how users authenticate to Power BI and data connections are established, and then describing how Power BI stores and moves data through the service.
 The last section is dedicated to security-related questions, with answers provided for each.